brantje/nextnote/README.md

 ## Features
 - Import from Evernote
 - Full fledged WYSIWYG editor
-- Ability to save files to a folder as HTML files (untested)
 - Share a note with a user or group
 - Note grouping/categorization
 - Archive notes